 Other functions of gamma-aminobutyric acid

-GABA also plays a part in other bodily functions such as the regulation of sleep and pain and the ability to concentrate and emotional stability. γ-Aminobutyric acid also appears to be involved in respiratory and digestive function, motor function and cognitive function.
+In addition, GABA also has a part in other bodily functions such as the regulation of sleep and pain, as well as the ability to concentrate and emotional stability. γ-Aminobutyric acid also appears to be involved in respiratory and digestive function, motor function, and cognitive function.

 What problems can a GABA deficiency cause?

 Too little γ-aminobutyric acid can mess up the electrical impulses in the brain.
-In the worst cases, seizures can occur.
+In the worst case, seizures can occur.
 In the case of a deficiency, the effect of the neurotransmitter is weakened.
-Since it mainly has a calming effect, the brain is constantly in an excited state in the case of a deficiency.
+Since it primarily has a calming effect, the brain is constantly in an excited state in the case of a deficiency.
 This can manifest itself in various symptoms, such as:

 Various studies also suggest that certain diseases may be related to a GABA deficiency.
-Huntington's disease and schizophrenia are the most discussed.
+Huntington's disease and schizophrenia in particular are discussed here.
 However, there also seem to be connections to ADHD, anxiety disorders and stress.